pinecone-router/router/README.md

 ### Inline templates

-If you add a child to the `<template>` element, Pinecone Router automatically adds an `x-if` attribute to it that will evaluate to true when the route is matched, therefore displaying the content:
+If you add a child to the `<template>` element, Pinecone Router will render it when the route is matched.
+It works similair to `x-if` therefore they cannot be used together, use [`x-handler`](#x-handler) instead for conditionally showing a template.

 ```html
 <template x-route="/">